rishiwakhare/local-app-test/README.md

 # 🚀 CI/CD Flask App with Docker

-This project demonstrates how to build a simple Flask web application, Dockerize it, and prepare it for CI/CD workflows.
+This project demonstrates how to build a simple Flask web application, Dockerize it.
 It's a great starting point for deploying Python web apps in containerized environments.

 ---